stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 ## Mechanism

-A middlebox may use the loss-/latency-sensitive signal to assign packet to the appropriate service if different services are implemented at this middlebox.
-Today's traffic, that does not indicate a low loss or low latency preference, would still be assigned to today's best-effort service, while a new low latency service would be introduced in addition.
+A middlebox may use the loss-/latency tradeoff signal to assign packet to the appropriate type of service, if different services are implemented at this middlebox.
+Traffic not indicating a low loss or low latency preference would still be assigned to today's best-effort service, while a new low latency service would be introduced in addition.

 The simplest implementation of such a low latency service (without disturbing existing traffic) is to manage traffic with the latency-sensitive flag set in a separate queue.
-This queue either, in itself, provides only a short buffer which induces a hard limit for the maximum (per-queue) delay or uses an AQM (such as PIE/ CoDel) that is configured to keep the queuing delay low.
+This queue either, in itself, provides only a short buffer which induces a hard limit for the maximum (per-queue) delay or uses an AQM (such as PIE/CoDel) that is configured to keep the queuing delay low.

-In such a two-queue system the network provider must decides about bandwidth sharing between both services, and might or might not expose this information.
+In such a two-queue system the network provider must decide about bandwidth sharing between both services, and might or might not expose this information.
 Initially there will only be a few flows that indicate low latency preference.
 Therefore at the beginning this service might have a low maximum bandwidth share assigned in the scheduler.
-However, the sharing ratio should be adopted to the traffic load/number of flows in each service class over time.
-This can be done manually by a network administrator or in an automated way.
+However, the sharing ratio should be adapted to the traffic load/number of flows in each service class over long timescales.

-Applications and endpoints setting the latency sensitivity flag on a tube must be prepared to experience relatively higher loss rates on that tube, and might use techniques such as Forward Error Correction (FEC) to cope with these losses.
+Applications and endpoints setting the latency sensitivity flag on a tube must be prepared to experience relatively higher loss rates on that tube, and should use techniques such as Forward Error Correction (FEC) to cope with these losses.

-If in addition the maximum per-hop delay is indicated by the sender, a SPUD- aware router might  drop any packet which would be placed in a queue that has more than the maximum single-hop delay at that point in time before queue admission.
+If a maximum per-hop delay is indicated by the sender, a SPUD- aware router might drop any packet which would be placed in a queue that has more than the maximum single-hop delay at that point in time before queue admission.
 Thereby the overall congestion can be reduced early instead of withdrawing the packet at the receiver after it has blocked network resources for other traffic.
-Alternatively, a SPUD-aware node might only remove the payload and add a SPUD error message, to report what the problem is.

-An endpoint indicating the maximum per-hop delay must be aware that is might face higher loss rates under congestion than competing traffic on the same bottleneck.
-Especially, packets might be dropped due to the maximium per-hop delay indication before any congestion notification is given to any other competing flows on the same bottleneck.
-This should considered in the congestion reaction as any loss should be consider as a sign for congestion.
+A transport protocol at an endpoint indicating the maximum per-hop delay must be aware that is might face higher loss rates under congestion than competing traffic on the same bottleneck.

 ## Deployment Incentives